Epic of evolution: History

 "Epic of evolution" seems to have originated from the sociobiologist Edward O. Wilson's use of the phrase "evolutionary epic" in 1978.
-Wilson was not the first to use the term but his prominence prompted its usage as the morphed phrase 'epic of evolution'.
-In later years, he also used the latter term.
+Wilson was not the first to use the phrase, but, due to his prominence, the modified phrase 'epic of evolution,' became widespread.
+In later years, he, too, used the modified phrase.

-Naturalistic and liberal religious writers have picked up on Wilson's term and have used it in a number of texts.
-These authors however have at times used other terms to refer to the idea: Universe Story (Brian Swimme, John F. Haught), Great Story (Connie Barlow, Michael Dowd), Everybody's Story (Loyal Rue), New Story (Thomas Berry, Al Gore, Brian Swimme) and Cosmic Evolution (Eric Chaisson).
+Naturalistic and liberal religious writers have used the phrase in a number of texts.
+They have also used related phrases: Universe Story (Brian Swimme, John F. Haught), Great Story (Connie Barlow, Michael Dowd), Everybody's Story (Loyal Rue), New Story (Thomas Berry, Al Gore, Brian Swimme) and Cosmic Evolution (Eric Chaisson).

 Narrative

 Evolution generally refers to biological evolution, but here it means a process in which the whole universe is a progression of interrelated phenomena, a gradual process in which something changes into a different and usually more complex form (emergence).
 It should not be "biologized" as it includes many areas of science.
 In addition, outside of the scientific community, the term evolution is frequently used differently from scientists' usage.
 This often leads to misunderstanding since scientists are viewing evolution from a different perspective.
 The same applies to the use of the term theory as used in the theory of evolution (see references for Evolution as theory and fact).

 This epic is not a long narrative poem but a series of events that form the proper subject for a laudable kind of tale.
 It is mythic in that it is a story of ostensibly historical events that serves to unfold part of the worldview of a people and explains a natural phenomenon.
 It is a form of myth that has an approach to investigation that is empirical or scientific.
-According to Joseph Campbell myths serve two purposes—provide meaning for a maturing individual (an individuate) and how to be part of a community.
+According to Joseph Campbell, myths serve two purposes—provide meaning for a maturing individual (an individuate) and how to be part of a community.
 This Epic does both.